Vonage/oss-ci-integration/README.md

 3. Onboarding new repository:

-   Add the relevant GH action to the repository:
+   Add the relevant GH action to the repository in the following path: .github/workflows/ws.yml

 a.
 Node projects: Change the Node version in line 10 as needed
 ```
 name: WhiteSource CI integration
 on:
   pull_request:
-    branches: [ develop, release, master ]
+    branches: [ develop, release, master, main ]
   schedule:
     - cron: '0 0 * * 0'
 jobs: